noplacenoaddress/RNMnetwork/Chapter six - legal services.md

 Remember when i speak about human hackers?
 There's another mode to focus them.
-As high level private investigator or secret services agents and so on.
+As high level private investigator or **secret services** [[24]](https://en.wikipedia.org/wiki/List_of_intelligence_agencies) agents and so on.

 # External Links